backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Managing Multiple Environments.md

 - Workspace-separated environments use the **same Terraform code but have different state files**, which is useful if we want your environments to stay as similar to each other as possible, for example if we are providing development infrastructure to a team that wants to simulate running in production.
 - However, we **must manage your workspaces in the CLI** and be *aware of the workspace we are working in to avoid accidentally performing operations on the wrong environment*.
 - All Terraform configurations start out in the **`default` workspace**.
+	- We *CANNOT delete the default workspace in terrafor*.
 - Workspace specific commands:
 	- *Listing the workspaces*: `terraform workspace list`.
 	- *Creating a new workspace*: `terraform workspace new <workspace-name>`.